-The Siena School offers a rich educational program for bright, college-bound students who are challenged by language-based learning differences, such as dyslexia.
-Our program is designed for students with mild to moderate needs who experience a discrepancy between their intellectual abilities and academic achievement in one or more areas such as reading, writing, oral expression or math.
+The Siena School offers a rich educational program for bright, college-bound students with language-based learning differences, such as dyslexia.
+Our program is designed for students with mild to moderate needs who experience a discrepancy between their intellectual abilities and academic achievement in one or more areas such as reading, writing, oral expression, or math.

-Siena currently enrolls approximately 134 students and is seeking to maintain an equal ratio of boys and girls.
+Siena Silver Spring currently enrolls approximately 140 students and is seeking to maintain an equal ratio of boys and girls.
 Siena students fit the following profile:

 - Are bright, college-bound students;